noahschumacher/smunchData/README.md

 * gui_qtApp - Contains attempt at making locally running Desktop UI for predictions.
 (Started when pruduction to website seemed unsure)
 * queries - Contains single run files that query the database (simple information).

 A detailed description of the logic behind the prediction is in the overview.pdf file.
-This was a continuesly updated file that served as a journal for my work.
+This was a continuesly updated file that served as a journal for my work (written in latex).
 Aplogies for any spelling errors and lack of consistent direction in writing.
 It was a not an edited file but more free flow thinking jotted down.

 ### Dependencies
 Everything one needs to have in order to run files locally.
 Python Libraries:
-* pandas - For data anlysis
+* pandas - For data analysis
 * numpy - For data analysis
 * matplotlib - For presentation
 * psycopg2 - For connecting to and querying database